By Ed Staskus

-We went on a 16-day car trip at the end of summer, first south to West Virginia, then North Carolina, then back north to Philadelphia, and finally Vermont, afterwards circling southwest to home by way of Iris and Wolfgang’s Bavarian-style inn on Lake Placid.
+We went on a road trip at the end of summer, first to West Virginia, then North Carolina, north to Philadelphia, and finally Vermont, afterwards circling back home by way of the low-scale Town House Inn in high-scale Lake Placid.

-Before leaving home I called an exterminator about yellow jackets nesting in our eaves.
-Every morning it sounded like the Bee Gees, as they came and went, always humming, as though they had forgotten the words.
+Before leaving home, I called an exterminator about a swarm of yellow jackets nesting in our eaves.
+Every morning it sounded like the Bee Gees, as they came and went, always buzzing, as though they had forgotten the words.
 They had the high-pitch key right, at least.

-“Don’t worry,” he said.
+“Don’t worry,” the bug man said.
 “I’ll put a spell on them.
-Those bees will be bewitched by the time I’m done with them.”
+They’ll be bee-witched by the time I’m done with them.”

-Unlike earlier in the summer, when we ran into bad weather the week we spent in the Adirondacks, rain was as scarce as hen’s teeth on our late season trip.
-We spent considerable time outdoors, hiking in parks, sprawling on beaches, and getting lost on sidewalks.
-We had different kinds of good weather, from the Cheat River to the Au Sable Chasm, which was white on rice.
+Unlike earlier in the summer, when we ran into bad weather the week we spent in the woods, rain was as scarce as hen’s teeth on our late season trip.
+We spent considerable time outdoors, hiking in parks, sprawling on beaches, and getting lost on small town sidewalks.
+We had different kinds of weather, mostly dry and warm enough, from the Cheat River to the Au Sable Chasm, which was white on rice.

-The wettest we got was when Vanessa slipped on a patch of slime and fell on her butt crossing a rocky stream in Vermont.
+The wettest we got was when Vera slipped on a patch of slime and fell on her butt crossing a rocky stream in Vermont.
 There’s no wading a river with dry breeches.
-And I went swimming in the Atlantic off Nag’s Head.
-The Spanish movie director Pedro Almodovar splashed us in Lake Placid, but that was different.
+I went swimming in the Atlantic Ocean off Nag’s Head and got wet that way.

-We left on a Friday afternoon for a bluegrass and gospel music festival in Elkins, West Virginia, 325 miles from home.
-Our weekend reservation was at the Cheat River Lodge.
+We left on a Friday afternoon for a bluegrass and gospel music festival in Elkins, West Virginia, 300-some miles from home.
+Our weekend booking was the Cheat River Lodge.
 We had a hard time finding it, relying on a Rand McNally road atlas, in the solitary countryside, in the middle of nowhere, on the edge of the Monongahela National Forest.
-It was out of town on a dark road, up a big hill, then down a steep, even darker road, until Vanessa suddenly spotted it as easily as sliding off a greasy log backwards.
+It was out of town on a dark road, up a big hill, then down a steep, even darker road, until Vera suddenly spotted it as easily as sliding off a greasy log backwards.

-It wasn’t a lodge, but it was on the Cheat River.
+It wasn’t a lodge, not nearly, but it was on the Cheat River.

-On Saturday morning we drove down the mountain into Elkins to a crafts, arts, and music fair at the Elkins City Park, on 9 acres dotted with 300-year-old oaks.
-As I searched for parking Vanessa’s stomach began to grumble, and she quickly spied a run-down-looking diner called Scotty’s.
+On Saturday morning we drove down the mountain into Elkins to the crafts, arts, and music fair at the Elkins City Park, on 9 acres dotted with 300-year-old oaks.
+As I searched for parking Vera’s stomach began to grumble, and she quickly spied a run-down-looking good-food-looking diner called Scotty’s.

-Vanessa ordered a plate of grits, a plate of gravy biscuits, and a plate of chicken-fried steak, which came with a plate of mashed potatoes.
-Nevertheless, I was able to get my plate of eggs and home fries safely on the table, too.
+Vera ordered a plate of grits, a plate of gravy biscuits, and a plate of chicken-fried steak, which came with a plate of mashed potatoes.
+I was barely able to get my plate of eggs and home fries safely on the table.
 By the time she was done she was fuller than a tick on a 10-year-old dog.

 Afterwards at the craft fair, while talking to a fiddle-maker at one of the booths, we mentioned eating at Scotty’s and how good it was.
 “If that ain’t true,” he said, “grits ain’t groceries, eggs ain’t poultry, and Mona Lisa was a man.”

 We saw two bands at a show later that night at the Harmanson Center on the hillside campus of the Davis and Elkins College.
 The opening act was the Sweetback Sisters and the main show was Blue Highway.
-Both were good bands, but what we really liked was the young lady who came on stage before Blue Highway and whistled five songs.
+Both were good bands, but what we liked the most was the young lady who came on stage ten minutes before Blue Highway and whistled five songs.
 She didn’t sing or play a musical instrument.
 She just whistled.
-Introducing her last tune she invited everyone to whistle along with her.
+Introducing her last tune, she invited everyone to whistle along with her.

 I didn’t even try.
 I hadn’t puckered up and whistled in years.
-It would have been like trying to nail jelly to a wall.
+It would have been like trying to nail jelly to wall.

 On Sunday morning we stopped at a small chapel in town that was hosting a workshop of Appalachian gospel songs.
 There were 60 or 70 people in attendance, guided by a conductor of sorts, a man who introduced the songs and led us by hand.
-We had been provided with a printout of the songs, and so prompted sang 18th and 19th century gospel truths for an hour-and-a half.
+We had been provided with a printout of the songs and when prompted sang 18th and 19thcentury gospel truths for an hour-and-a half.

 When we left West Virginia it was on a twisting, mountainous state road that crossed the Appalachian Plateau and wound up and over the Blue Ridge Mountains.
 Later in the day we drove onto the coastal plain and made our way through the Outer Banks, passing Kitty Hawk, Kill Devil Hills, and finally arriving at Nag’s Head.

-There are only two up-and-down roads on the Outer Banks, which are the beach road and Route 12, which is also the ‘Hurricane Evacuation Route’.
+There are only two up-and-down roads on the Outer Banks, the beach road and Route 12, which is also the ‘Hurricane Evacuation Route.’
 We drove in on Route 12.
-It was new to us, it was dark, our Rand McNally was already looking dog-eared, and I was sure we were going to have a hard time finding our inn.
-But, again, Vanessa saw it in a flash.
+It was new to us, it was dark, our Rand McNally was looking dog-eared, and I was sure we were going to have a hard time finding our reservation.
+But, again, Vera saw it in a flash.
 I don’t know how in the Sam Hill she did it.

 We stayed four days at the First Colony Inn, a 28-room, 2-story roadhouse built in 1930, and re-built several times after hurricane disasters.
 It was a 2-minute walk from the ocean.
 We started every morning in the John White Breakfast Room and then retired to hammock chairs on the upper floor breezeway to read.
 Vanessa read books about Mesopotamia and I read books.

 We found a small yoga studio in Kitty Hawk and took classes, and at night went out to eat seafood.
-One night we stopped at a fish camp down the beach road called Owens, a family place that’s been there for more than 60 years and is still owned by the same founding family.
+One night we stopped at a fish camp down the beach road.
+It was called Owens, a family place that’s been there more than 60 years and is still owned by the same founding father family.

 There was a crowd and we had to wait, but once seated and served I exclaimed, “Well, I swaney!”
 We had a basket of hush puppies, Carolina Jambalaya, Yellowfin Tuna, grits, and pecan pie.
-The portions were so enormous and so good it’d make you slap your mama.
+The portions were so large and so good it’d make you slap your mama.
 While walking back to our inn we agreed it was a great day in the morning, even though it was night.

 Another night we drove to Roanoke Island, had catfish and wild rice on the outdoors patio of the Blue Moon, and were as happy as clams at high tide.
 Afterwards we saw ‘The Lost Colony’ at the Waterside Theater in the Fort Raleigh National Historical Park.
 It was a musical, of all things, about the first English settlement in the Americas.

 The show has been at the Waterside every summer since 1937.
-A man and wife well into their 50s who were sitting behind us talked about how the show hadn’t changed much since they had seen it as teenagers.
-The theater was under the stars.
-It had been rebuilt twice, once after it burned down in 1947, and again after a hurricane demolished it in the 60s.
+The theater is under the stars.
+It has been rebuilt twice, once after it burned down in 1947, and again after a hurricane demolished it in the 1960s.
 The only things saved in the 1947 fire were the costumes, which the actors threw into the water of the sound behind the main stage.
+A man and wife well into middle age sitting behind us talked about how the show hadn’t changed much since they had seen it as teenagers.

 The bridges and tunnels have to be inspected, according to federal law, every five years.
 It takes inspectors five years to do the job.
 When they’re done, they start over.
 The job never ends.
 Ain’t that the berries!

 Gassing up at a filling station, I overheard two black men talking at the next pump.
 There was pepper in the gumbo of their talk.
 One of them said, “If a bullfrog had wings he wouldn’t bump his ass when he jumped.”
-When I asked they said they were arguing about the mayor.
+When I asked what he meant, he said they were arguing about the mayor.

 We got to Philadelphia, although we later learned from a cabbie it’s really pronounced Fulladulfya, just past ten at night, and from the minute we got there it was yo, supp.
 When I got off the highway a couple of exits north of the senner siddy and turned left, faster than a knife fight in a phone booth I was stuck on railroad tracks facing the wrong end of a one-way sign.

 “Jeet yet?” our hostess asked us the next morning, pouring coffee, the smell of breakfast on her apron.

-She leads an imaginary existence on the web site Second Life.
+She leads an imaginary existence on a web site called Second Life.
 Her avatar, which is what she called her alter ego, is a lissome cocktail waitress in a nightclub in Thailand.
-In real life she is a middle-aged authority on West African art; she had recently returned from London, delivering a lecture there about it.
-When in Philadelphia she lives with her old parents in the suburbs.
-She is bothered by loneliness, or at least she said so half-a-dozen times over lunch and a walk afterwards.
+In real life Kate Burnow is a middle-aged authority on West African art.
+She had recently returned from London, where she delivered a lecture about folk art.
+When in Philadelphia she lives with her aged parents in the suburbs.
+She is lonely, or at least said so half-a-dozen times over lunch and a walk afterwards.
 I figure there’s no warming up next to a wood figurine late at night.

-On Saturday night Vanessa and I decided to have dinner at Morimoto’s, a swank Japanese fusion restaurant owned by one of the Iron Chefs on the Food Network.
+On Saturday night Vera and I decided to have dinner at Morimoto’s, a swank Japanese fusion restaurant owned by one of the Iron Chefs on the Food Network.
 Even though it was a mild night, it was slightly too far to walk from our inn, so we took a cab.
 Besides, we didn’t know how to get there.